Searching ...

 Population: 52,549

 Summerville became an official town in 1847.
 That same year, a law was passed around town against the cutting down of trees of all sizes.
-Up until now, the motto on the town’s seal reads “Sacra Pinus Esto (The Pine is Sacred),” and because of the various greenery that contributes to fresh air, the International Congress of Physicians listed this town as one of the best areas in the world for treatment and eventual recovery of disorders concerning the lung and throat.
+Up until now, the motto on the town’s seal reads “Sacra Pinus Esto (The Pine is Sacred).”
+Because of the various greenery that contributes to fresh air, the International Congress of Physicians listed this town as one of the best areas in the world for treatment and eventual recovery of disorders concerning the lungs and throat.

-Since 1972, tourists and residents have been flocking to this city to celebrate the annual Flowertown Festival, the largest arts and crafts festival of the entire South Carolina.
-This three-day festivity is absolutely free for everyone to attend and enjoy numerous activities such as arts and crafts, a kids’ carnival, scrumptious food at the Taste of Summerville, and much more.
+Since 1972, tourists and residents have been flocking to this city outside Charleston to celebrate the annual Flowertown Festival, the largest arts and crafts festival of the entire South Carolina.
+This three-day festivity is free for everyone.
+Experience the classic town festival attractions such as arts and crafts, a kids’ carnival, scrumptious food at the Taste of Summerville, and much more.

-Sumerville is a South Carolina city with a relaxing, small-town feel, and lots of green space.
+Summerville is a South Carolina city with a relaxing, small-town feel, and lots of green space.
 The parks are extremely kid and pet-friendly.
-In addition to the playgrounds and parks, there are also golf courses, biking, and hiking trails to be enjoyed around town.
+In addition to the playgrounds and parks, locals have golf courses, biking and hiking trails around town.
+The lower housing costs and several senior living communities make it popular among retirees.

 Anderson

-Anderson is known as the friendliest city in the state, a little historical fact about this city is that in the late 19th century, when electricity was first spreading in America, this was the first city in the south to join by using cables to carry electricity.
-This fact also earned the city its nickname, the “Electric City.”
+Anderson is known as the friendliest city in the state.
+A fun historical fact about this city: in the late 19th century, when electricity was first spreading in America, this was the first in the South to install cables to carry electricity.
+This earned the city its nickname, the “Electric City.”

+Much of the fun centers around the great outdoors.
+Lake Hartwell is nearby, extending its waters for miles of boating and fishing.
 The Anderson Sports and Entertainment Center, the largest recreational area in the city, is a 37,000 square foot facility and can accommodate 15,000 people.
 It’s a sports center with various sports fields, like golf courses, tennis courts, baseball, and soccer fields.
-There are also parks, picnic shelters, a lake, and nature trails.
+Find parks, golf clubs, and nature trails.

 North Augusta

-North Augusta was quite a famous vacation spot for Northerners back in the 20th century.
+North Augusta was a famous vacation spot for Northerners back in the 20th century.
 The mild climate was one of the primary reasons why it was so popular.
-It’s located along the north bank of the Savannah River.
+Being along the north bank of the Savannah River and across from Augusta, GA, added to its appeal.

 The Pros and Cons of Living in South Carolina

 Just like with any other area, there are pros and cons to living in this state.
-Weigh your options up and see if you’d like living here:
+Weigh your options up and see if you’d like to live here:

 Pros: